ruby-cube/rue/packages/pecherie/README.md

 ## Target IDs

 The targetID can be any type so long as the emitter module and listener module agree on what to use as an identifier.
-See [Planify: Targeted Listeners](https://github.com/ruby-cube/rue/tree/main/packages/flask#targeted-listeners) for more information on targeted listeners and how to generate deterministic target ids.
+See [Archers: Targeted Listening](https://github.com/ruby-cube/rue/tree/main/packages/archer#targeted-listening) for more information on targeted listeners and how to generate deterministic target ids.

 <p align="right"><a href="#readme-top">[top]</a></p>